 3. For how many weeks does the program run?

-The 2017 academy will run for 11 weeks: starting March 27th and ending on June 7th.
+The 2017 Fall academy will run for 7 weeks: starting August 28th and ending on October 15th.

 4. Can my son/daughter play micro and do academy?

 Yes they can do both.
 For an additional $10 fee, players can play both Academy and Micro.
 Since Micro games occur every Sunday, it fits in well with the Academy’s schedule of Mondays, Wednesdays and optional in-house mini-tournaments on Saturdays.
 Please note that your child may not be able to make it to all of their Micro practices if the Micro coach sets their practice time for Monday or Wednesday afternoon. .

 5. Can my son/daughter play for another club and still participate in the Academy?